-Applications are available by December 1.
+Applications are available by September 1.
 Completed applications should be received by the Office of Undergraduate Admissions by February 15.
 Applicants will be notified of the decisions of the Admissions Committee in early May.
-Information on the application process can be found on the admissions office website at admissions.caltech.edu.
+Information on the application process can be found on the admissions office website at www.admissions.caltech.edu.
 Students should apply online through the Coalition Application.
-For further information on admission, please e-mail ugadmissions@caltech.edu.
+For further information on admission, please call (626) 395-6341 or e-mail ugadmissions@caltech.edu.